yu-rp/VisualPerceptionToken/ReadMe.md

 ## Environment Setup
 ### Prepare Enviroment
-Our environment is largely consistent with the dependencies of Transformers 4.45.2 and LLaMA-Factory 0.9.1.dev0.
-The following are the steps to set up our environment.
+The process of setting up our environment primarily involves installing modified versions of Transformers 4.45.2 and LLaMA-Factory 0.9.1.dev0.
+The following are the steps to create our environment.
 ```bash
 # clone transformers 4.45.2
 git clone https://github.com/huggingface/transformers.git